avocado-framework-tests/avocado-misc-tests/io/nvmf/nvmftest.py.data/README.txt

 * nvmf disconnect cfg
 * clear target config

-Note: Only one namespace and peer ip are supported right now via the test.

 Prerequisites:
 --------------
 1. Install MOFED with NVMf enabled on both test system and peer